SrikanthYashaswi/messenger/README.md

-This is a single unit that works with both browser-messaging and telnet/application messaging at the same time i.e. Users can be connected to the server either by a telnet client or by a ber browser
+This is a single unit that works with both browser-messaging and telnet/application messaging at the same time i.e. Users can be connected to the server either by a telnet client or by a web browser